microsoft/microsoft-ui-xaml/docs/roadmap.md

 ## WinUI 3 Feature Roadmap
 The images below list out what the WinUI team has shipped in 2021.
-Stay tuned for an updated roadmap for 2022.
+Stay tuned for an updated visual roadmap for 2022.

 The Windows App SDK ships experimental, preview, and stable builds (with WinUI 3 as a component).
 You can read more about the shipping schedule and cadence in our [Release Channels doc](https://docs.microsoft.com/windows/apps/windows-app-sdk/release-channels).
 For more details on when specific features will become available, see the feature roadmap table below.